kvnang/frkennyang/src/posts/Bernadette/index.md

 The Lacadé Mill *(Maison Paternelle)* became the **home of Bernadette's parents** after the 1858 apparitions.
 Inside, you can see the furniture, objects, and pictures that belonged to the Soubirous family.
 The house is still managed by Bernadette's descendants.

+### Nevers (1866--1879)

+On July 7, 1866, Bernadette, along with the Superior from Lourdes and two other girls, entered the Mother House in Nevers, also known as "**St. Gildard**."
+The following day, in front of 300 Sisters, **Bernadette recounted her apparition story for the last time** while still wearing her Pyrenean attire.
+She then started her religious training and made her first commitment to religious life on October 30, 1867, along with 44 novices.

+Bernadette spent **13 years** in Saint Gildard and held various roles such as **assistant-nurse**, **nurse-in-charge of the infirmary**, and **sacristan**.
+Despite often being unwell herself, she remained available for any task required of her with her joyful personality.

+She spent extended periods in the infirmary due to a **knee tumor** and **lung tuberculosis**.
+Bernadette ultimately passed away on April 16, 1879, at 35 years old and was laid to rest in St. Joseph's Chapel in the heart of the garden.

 ## Gestures at the Sanctuary

 What should we do at Lourdes?
 Pilgrims here perform three gestures: